“Lord, You lead like a drunken man.”

 “I think,” said Snibbs, when he had caught up again, “That this…would be a good place…to camp.”
 He sat down his bag, got on his knees, pulled out his tent makings: the cloth and poles, the ropes, the hammer and nails, and set to work.
 Treader pulled up the sack and sat on it.

 “Did you finish all the stories you started in the city?”

 “No, I didn’t,” answered Snibbs.
 “There was an old woman whose cupboard was bare and I meant to fill it.
 But it was time to go.
 And there was a boy who was lonely and afraid.
 I meant to find him a home, but it was time to go.
 And another: a family that had everything it needed, but had forgotten how to give it all away.
-I had to go.
-The Lord was calling.
+But I had to go.
+He was calling.
 It was time.
 Could you hand me that hammer?”